 Dogs we’ve met on our travels…and the most dog-loving countries!

-2020 is the year of the dog so I figured I’d do my last post of the year on one of my favorite subjects – dogs.
+I figured I’d do this post on one of my favorite subjects – dogs.
 They’re something that usually puts a smile on everyone’s face.

 We’ve met a lot of dogs on our travels and they’re some of our most memorable encounters.
 Meeting dogs is also a great way to start a conversation with people.
 They might be the ultimate ice-breaker.